Cross-resistance: Structural similarity

-Target Similarity
+Target similarity

 Cross resistance will most commonly occur due to target similarity.
 This is possible when antimicrobial agents have the same target, initiate cell death in a similar manner or have a similar route of access.
 An example is cross-resistance between antibiotics and disinfectants.
 Exposure to certain disinfectants can lead to the increased expression of genes that encode for efflux pumps that are able to maintain low levels of antibiotics.
-So the same mechanism that is used to clear the disinfectant compound from the cell can also be used to clear antibiotics from the cell.
+Thus, the same mechanism that is used to clear the disinfectant compound from the cell can also be used to clear antibiotics from the cell.
 Another example is cross-resistance between antibiotics and metals.
-As mentioned before compounds do not have to be similar in structure in order to lead to cross-resistance.
+As mentioned before, compounds do not have to be similar in structure in order to lead to cross-resistance.
 It can also occur when the same mechanism is used to remove the compound from the cell.
-In the bacteria Listeria monocytogenes for instance a multi-drug efflux transporter was found that could export both metals and antibiotics.
-Experimental work has shown that exposure to Zinc can lead to increased levels of bacterial resistance to antibiotics.
+In the bacteria Listeria monocytogenes a multi-drug efflux transporter has been found that could export both metals and antibiotics.
+Experimental work has shown that exposure to zinc can lead to increased levels of bacterial resistance to antibiotics.
 Several other studies have reported cross-resistance to various types of metals and antibiotics.
 These worked through several mechanisms, like drug efflux systems and disulphide bond formation systems.
 The possible implication of this is that not only the presence of antibacterial compounds can lead to the development of resistance against antibiotics, but also environmental factors like exposure to heavy metals.

-Collateral Sensitivity
+Collateral sensitivity

-Collateral sensitivity occurs when developing multidrug resistance causes a bacteria to develop sensitivity to other drugs.
-Such developments can be exploited by researchers in effort to combat the harms created by cross resistance to commonly used antibiotics.
+Collateral sensitivity is a phenomenon where resistance to a drug leads to increased susceptibility to another drug.
+This concept has been studied in both bacteria and in pathogenic fungi Researchers have discovered that collateral sensitivity-based treatments are effective against resistant populations in vitro, which is promising regarding the effort to combat the harms created by cross resistance to commonly used antibiotics.
 Increased sensitivity to an antibiotic means that a lower concentration of antibiotic can be used to achieve adequate growth inhibition.

-Collateral sensitivity and antibiotic resistance exist as a trade off, in which the benefits gained by antibiotic resistance are balanced by the risks introduced by collateral sensitivity.
+While the individual mechanisms for collateral sensitivity are not yet well-understood, it is thought that collateral sensitivity and antimicrobial resistance exist as a trade-off in which the benefits gained by antibiotic resistance are balanced by the risks introduced by collateral sensitivity.
+A specific mechanism of antimicrobial resistance may reduce the organism's fitness, and therefore expose or increase its vulnerability to a different class of drug.
+As more research is conducted in this area collateral sensitivity based treatments could be utilised for known multidrug resistant pathogens, such as methicillin resistant Staphylococcus aureus, Candida auris and Candida albicans.